 LMS Feature For Corporate Learning #4 – Course Distribution

-The next area to look at is how the LMS helps you to distribute your courses so that learners can access them.
+The next area to look at is how the learning management software helps you to distribute your courses so that learners can access them.
 Things to consider here would include Single-Sign-On (SSO) options and how the course can be accessed.
 For example, can it be accessed on-demand via the cloud or a dedicated app?

-Course distribution features also cover the output formats and eLearning standards that the LMS is compatible with.
-At a minimum, the LMS should be capable of distributing and tracking courses using the popular tracking courses using xapi.
+Course distribution features also cover the output formats and eLearning standards that the learning software is compatible with.
+At a minimum, the corporate elearning tool should be capable of distributing and tracking courses using the popular tracking courses using xapi.

 Distributing a course so it can be accessed offline on a mobile device is essential in our current digital age, determining how successful employees are in learning the necessary content for organizational success.
 Mobile learning provides various benefits to employees, boosting engagement and retention rates.